 - SpeakerText – They work with WordPress as a plugin, and will create a transcript of your video for $2/minute.
 More than the transcript, the text will go in their captionbox that will highlight the text as the video progresses.
 It's a really clean approach to making the transcript “come alive.”

-- FoxTranscribe – These guys will simply produce the transcript of your audio or video.
-These guys do that for $1/minute – which was low enough for me to give it a try.
-So far I've had them create transcripts of 5 video and 7 audio files.
+- FoxTranscribe – These guys would simply produce the transcript of your audio or video.
+These guys did that for $1/minute – which was low enough for me to give it a try.
+I had them create transcripts of 5 video and 7 audio files.
 Other than a tiny spot here or there, these documents have been fantastic.

 Were I to use SpeakerText, I'd place my video and transcript into a player that would show both.
 In using FoxTranscribe, I'll simply be placing a link under the video file so that readers can download it, if they prefer the text approach.